Heavynest/tinytask/README.md

 ### Installing

-Remember the path of the file you pulled down and type the following code in your Anaconda Prompt.
+Remember the path of the file you just downloaded and type the following code in your Anaconda Prompt.

 ```
 jupyter nbextension install path/to/my_extension/
 ```

 And then enable the extension.